cacheflowe/creative-coding-notes/README.md

 ### Machine learning

-A nice [roundup](https://twitter.com/golan/status/1496311115571212294) of browser-based tools built with ML tools, via @golan
+Here's a nice [roundup](https://twitter.com/golan/status/1496311115571212294) of browser-based tools built with ML tools, via @golan, and another [amazing list](https://pharmapsychotic.com/tools.html) of some of the latest generative ML tools.

 Courses